 - 94. DUPLEXES: Maintain clear visibility of the front doors from the street, particularly where parking is located in front. - 95.
-COMMERCIAL: Incorporate the following elements (illustr.): - a) Seamless interfaces should be created across public and private property without using steps or retaining walls - b) In-ground planting should be provided along street edges; avoid the use of raised planters - c) Reinforce a formal tree-lined promenade along a street by providing an inside row of trees, on private property, where there is a setback of 2.5 m of more.
+COMMERCIAL: Incorporate the following elements (illustr.): - a) Seamless interfaces should be created across public and private property without using steps or retaining walls - In-ground planting should be provided along street edges; avoid the use of raised planters - promenade along a street by providing an inside row of trees, on private property, where there is a setback of 2.5 m of more.